Now Hiring:

 You’ve been working as a therapist for a while now, and you’re burning out.

-Your caseload is huge and yet you spend way too much time dealing with PAPERWORK.
+Your caseload is huge and yet you spend way too much time dealing with reports and paperwork and meaningless admin.
 You became a therapist to help people, so why is there so much extra noise?
-Friends have even suggested you quit and start up your own private practice, but that feels like a scary, overwhelming, administrative heavy task that just gets in the way of what you actually love to do: helping people.
+Friends have even suggested you quit and start up your own private practice, but that seems like it would just get in the way of what you actually want to do: helping the kids and teens who need it.

 We’re looking to hire clinicians who are ready to jump into dedicated anxiety, anger management, and trauma work for kids, teens, and families.

 Our office is located in Clayton.
-We primarily provide in person therapy, with the option for one virtual shift at home.
+We primarily provide in-person therapy, with the option for some virtual time at home.

 Requirements: